projectcalico/calico/security/adopt-zero-trust.md

 There are several approaches to determining the set of identities that should access a service.
 Work with the developers of the application to generate this list and ensure it is correct.
 One approach is to create a flow diagram of your entire application.
 A flow diagram is a kind of graph where each identity is a node, and each expected flow is an edge.

-Let’s look at an example application.
+Let's look at an example application.

 ![zero-trust-app]({{site.baseurl}}/images/zero-trust-app.png)